Flame: Simplifying Topology Extension in Federated Learning: Design

-Channel has three key attributes: \textit{groupBy}, \textit{funcTags} and \textit{backend}.
-The \textit{groupBy} attribute is responsible for grouping roles that are connected through the channel.
-Currently, \sys utilizes a label-based grouping approach, but the implementation can be easily extended to support customized grouping algorithms.
 The \textit{funcTags} attribute maps the end-points of the channel to the functions within the connected roles.
-This attribute helps avoid any ambiguity in identifying which function to execute on a specific channel when a role is connected to multiple channels.
+The attribute maintains key-value pairs where key is a role and value is a list of functions exposed by the application code associated with the role.
+For instance, in the channel between trainer and aggregator, the \textit{funcTags} has ``fetch'' and ``upload'' functions for the training role.
+Similarly, the attribute has ``distribute'' and ``aggregate'' functions for the aggregation role.
+This attribute helps avoid any ambiguity in identifying which functions to execute on a specific channel when a role is connected to multiple channels.

 The \textit{backend} attribute is used to determine the communication protocol for a channel.
-For instance, users may choose to store their datasets in the cloud of one provider or store them with different cloud providers.
-It's also possible that users may choose to keep their datasets across different regions of the same provider's cloud.
+Users may choose to store their datasets in the cloud of one or multiple providers.
+Or, they may choose to keep their datasets across different regions of the same provider's cloud.
 In such cases, co-location of datasets naturally leads to co-location of trainers; and using one type of backend may result in inefficiency (e.g., MQTT traffic over WAN via a broker), increased complexity (e.g., multi-broker setting for MQTT or complex configuration updates for firewall, ACL and reverse proxy in case of non-broker communication protocol such as gRPC) or both.
 By allowing per-channel backend, these limitations can be mitigated.
-We show this attribute's efficacy in \secref{s:flexible_backend}.
+We show the utility of this attribute in \secref{s:flexible_backend}.